GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Setting up a Cloud Debug Configuration

-1. Inside IDEA, set up a new Java project from the Github repository you cloned.
+1. Inside IDEA, set up a new Java project from the project you cloned.
    In the "Welcome to IntelliJ IDEA" window, pick "Import Project" and choose the pom.xml file.